 Live and let live

 The first step to really lovin’ yourself is through forgiveness.
 Forgiving yourself is one of the hardest steps to take, but it releases all sorts of negativity and nurtures self-love.
-When you truly love yourself, breaking free of your regrets and grudges against yourself, then you can truly love others.
+When you genuinely love yourself, breaking free of your regrets and grudges against yourself, then you can genuinely love others.